The Dameans

-The group was originally composed of Darryl Ducote, Mike Balhoff, Dave Baker, Buddy Ceasar, and Gary Ault (two others participated early-on; one's name is Bobby Morgan).
-All contributed to vocals, with Darryl, Buddy, and Gary singing lead on most songs.
+All of the Dameans contributed to vocals to varying degrees, with Darryl, Buddy, and Gary singing lead on most songs.
 All of these men contributed to the songwriting.
 Darryl, Buddy, and Gary frequently wrote lyrics and music for their songs.
 Mike is more of a lyricist and worked often as a co-writer with Darryl.
+Dave also contributed a song to the third album.
 Though they only played their own instruments on their first album, they are mainly guitarists (Darryl, Buddy, and Gary) with Mike playing upright bass and Dave adding tambourine.
 On all albums after "Tell The World", studio musicians have been used.